 Should You Try To Get Your Ex Back?
 Experts Say Ask Yourself These 4 Questions First

 The weeks and months after a breakup can be an excruciatingly difficult time.
-Many people are tempted to run back to old relationships because the adjustment is so tough.
-According to Klapow, if love isn't what's bringing you back, then it's probably the fear or discomfort of being alone.
-"Am I doing this because I don’t want to be alone or is it because I truly desire to be with my ex," asks Klapow.
-"This is a question that is very difficult to answer on your own this is where therapy really is important even for a short period of time."
+It's easy to feel tempted to run back to your old relationship because the adjustment can be so tough.
+But according to Klapow, if love isn't what's bringing you back, then it's probably the fear or discomfort of being alone.
+"Am I doing this because I don’t want to be alone, or is it because I truly desire to be with my ex," asks Klapow.
+"This is a question that is very difficult to answer on your own, this is where therapy really is important even for a short period of time."

-One of the hardest parts about reuniting with an ex is being clear on what's actually changed since you decided to part ways.
-"If only time has passed then chances are you will fall right back into old patterns," explains Klapow.
-"There needs to be something different about you, them, the relationship."
+One of the hardest parts about reuniting with an ex is being clear about what's actually changed since you decided to part ways.
+"If only time has passed, then chances are you will fall right back into old patterns," explains Klapow.
+"There needs to be something different about you, them, [and] the relationship."

 "If the relationship didn’t work because of problems, and the problems haven’t been explicitly addressed, they're not likely to disappear on their own," says Klapow.
 "You need to be able to point to how the things that drove you apart have been dealt with."
 If you can both have an honest conversation about what went wrong and the adjustments you're willing to make, then this is a good sign.

 Ultimately, only you and your ex can decide if giving your relationship another try is worth it.
-Although it can be easy to let our minds trick us into thinking an ex was "the one," there are plenty of people out there that someone could be happy with.
-Klapow recommends seeking professional guidance if you're still struggling to figure out if getting back with an ex is really for the best.
+Although it can be easy to let your minds trick you into thinking an ex was "the one," there are plenty of people out there who can make you happy, if you let them.
+And if you're still struggling to figure out whether or not getting back together with an ex is the right move, Klapow recommends seeking professional guidance.